 What was learnt?

 Flow Coaching combines the IHI Model for Improvement with team coaching at a mesosystem or care pathway level to deliver quality improvements.
 Building on improvement science knowledge currently used by many Q members, it adds further relational elements through the coaching skills.

-Throughout this visit, Q members will see a different way of approaching improvement, focussing on the approach of building a ‘big room’, a physical container where improvement teams meet regularly to tackle difficult care pathway (and cross-functional) issues.
+Throughout this visit, Q members saw different way of approaching improvement, focusing on the approach of building a ‘big room’, a physical container where improvement teams meet regularly to tackle difficult care pathway (and cross-functional) issues.

 Aims and objectives

-The aim of this visit is to introduce you the Flow Coaching Academy, big rooms (and how they work in practice), the experience of being a coach and how to measure the wider impact of the approach.
-By the end of the session you will:
+The aim of this visit was to introduce the Flow Coaching Academy, big rooms (and how they work in practice), the experience of being a coach and how to measure the wider impact of the approach.
+By the end of the session Q members:

-- Learn about an innovative approach to improving care along pathways and embedding quality improvement into business as usual.
+- Learnt about an innovative approach to improving care along pathways and embedding quality improvement into business as usual.

-- Gain experience of big rooms (including the opportunity to go to one) observing some of the key tools and techniques from the programme.
+- Gained experience of big rooms (including the opportunity to go to one) observing some of the key tools and techniques from the programme.

-- Meet coaches who are actively coaching big rooms and learn from their experiences.
+- Met coaches who are actively coaching big rooms and learn from their experiences.

-- Learn about an approach to evaluating improvement programmes in way that you’ll be able to take back to your organisation.
+- Learnt about an approach to evaluating improvement programmes in way that you’ll be able to take back to your organisation.